The city can issue an administrative citation if the owner has not corrected the violation by the compliance deadline listed in the compliance letter.

 If the citation is not paid and the violation is not corrected, the property owner will be assessed for the fine and the city can issue a second administrative citation or a criminal citation.

-When an Owner receives an Administrative Citation, they have the following options:
+When a property owner receives an administrative citation, they have the following options:

-- Correct the violation and pay the fine within 30 days of the date the citation is mailed or personally served.
+Correct the violation and pay the fine within 30 days of the date the citation is mailed or personally served.
 No additional citations will be issued.
-However, the violation must be corrected or an additional Administrative or Criminal Citation may be issued.
+However, the violation must be corrected or additional administrative or criminal citations may be issued.